Bucentaur: Origin of the name

 The origin of the name bucintoro is obscure, but one possibility is that it is derived from the Venetian burcio, a traditional term for a lagoon vessel, and in oro, meaning covered in gold.
 On the other hand, man of letters Francesco Sansovino (1521–1586) proposed, based on documents dating from 1293, that it was named after an earlier boat built at the Arsenale shipyard called the navilium duecentorum hominum (lit. 'of two hundred naval men').
 It has also been suggested that the vessel was named after the ship Centaurus referred to by Virgil when describing the funeral rites observed by Aeneas to honour his father's death; the bucentaur was twice the size of the ship mentioned in the Aeneid.
-The name may also refer to the trumpets and horns that were played on board.
+The name may also derive from Latin buccinator and refer to the trumpets and horns that were played on board.
 The term bucintoro was Latinized in the Middle Ages as bucentaurus on the analogy of an alleged Greek word βουκένταυρος (boukentauros) meaning "ox-centaur", from βους (bous, 'ox') and κένταυρος (kentauros, 'centaur').
 The common supposition was that the name derived from a creature of a man with the head of an ox, a figure of which served as the barge's figurehead.
 This derivation is, however, fanciful; the word βουκένταυρος is unknown in Greek mythology, and representations of the "figurehead" of the bucentaurs in fact depict the Lion of Saint Mark.

 The name "bucentaur" seems, indeed, to have been given to any great and sumptuous Venetian vessels.
 Du Cange quotes from the chronicle of the Doge Andrea Dandolo: "... cum uno artificioso et solemni Bucentauro, super quo venit usque ad S. Clementem, quo jam pervenerat principalior et solemnior Bucentaurus cum consiliariis, &c [... with a well-wrought and stately Bucentaur, upon which he came to San Clemente, where a more important and more stately Bucentaur had already arrived with his advisors, etc. ...]".